Nudes, prudes and swingers. Hedonism II adapts to the pandemic era

 Courtesy Hedonism II

-According to new rules effective on August 7, visitors are permitted to leave their hotel for excursions within dedicated "tourism corridors" denoted by the government, according to Donovan White, director of tourism for the Jamaica Tourist Board.
+Visitors staying at hotels and resorts within Jamaica's two "tourism corridors" denoted by the government are required to stay on property for the duration of their stay.

-"In reopening our tourism industry, we had to make sure that we did this in a way that made it safe and secure not just for the arriving tourists but for every Jamaican, and in particular for the tourism industry workers," White said in a phone interview.
+"In reopening our tourism industry, we had to make sure that we did this in a way that made it safe and secure not just for the arriving tourists but for every Jamaican, and in particular for the tourism industry workers," Donovan White, director of tourism for the Jamaica Tourist Board, said in a phone interview.

 Tourism is Jamaica's No. 1 industry, he said, providing 9.5% of the country's direct GDP and some 34%, indirectly.